What is gastric bypass surgery?

 Gastric bypass surgery is similar to gastric banding in the way it divides the stomach to create a small pouch at the top.
 However, instead of the food passing normally on to the rest of the stomach for digestion, a section of small intestine is grafted on to the end of the first stomach section, bypassing the rest of the stomach.

-The risks of gastric bypass surgery
+The risks of the surgery

 As with all operations that involve general anaesthetic, gastric bypass surgery carries risks.
-However in this case, the complexity of the procedure means that these risks are significantly higher, with some studies showing a fatality rate as high as one in fifty patients within thirty days of the surgery.
+However, in this case, the complexity of the procedure means that these risks are significantly higher, with some studies showing a fatality rate as high as one in fifty patients within thirty days of the surgery.

-The fact that patients undergoing weight loss surgery are usually morbidly obese increases the problems associated with gastric bypass surgery.
+The fact that patients undergoing weight-loss surgery are usually morbidly obese increases the problems associated with gastric bypass surgery.
 Being so overweight often mean you have heart problems, breathing difficulties, and general poor health and fitness, which clearly complicate the procedure and raise the risk level.

 This article on gastric bypass surgery is written by Jackie Griffiths, a freelance journalist who writes health, medical, biological, and pharmaceutical articles for national and international journals, newsletters and web sites.